DNACHUNKER: Learnable Tokenization for DNA Language Models: Introduction

 Concretely, we use a two-stage hierarchical encoder: raw base-pair embeddings are first processed with lightweight bidirectional Mamba layers~\citep{schiff2024caduceus}, then adjacent positions are merged into chunks using cosine-similarity–based boundary decisions, grouping highly similar representations into a single token.
-The resulting compressed sequence is modeled by a more expressive main network to capture long-range dependencies, and is then upsampled back to base-pair resolution via a bidirectional dechunking module that reconstructs fine-grained representations while leveraging intermediate encoder features.
-This architecture enables efficient long-context modeling while retaining nucleotide-level fidelity for masked prediction.
-With such design choices, our model is able to adaptively allocate chunk sizes to represent functional elements in high resolution, while compressing the non-functional repetitive elements with larger chunks (\cref{subfig:chunk_size}).
+The resulting compressed sequence is modeled by a more expressive main network to capture long-range dependencies, and is then upsampled back to base-pair resolution via a bidirectional dechunking module that reconstructs fine-grained representations while leveraging residual connections from encoder features.
+This enables efficient long-context modeling while retaining nucleotide-level fidelity for masked prediction.

-We validate \modelname{} by pretraining on the human reference genome (HG38) and fine-tuning on two standard suites: the Nucleotide Transformer benchmark \citep{dalla2025nucleotide} and the Genomic Benchmarks collection \citep{grevsova2023genomic}.
-Across these tasks, \modelname{} matches the performance of the state-of-the-art \textsc{GENERator} model \citep{wu2025generator} (1.2B parameters) while using 172M parameters.
-In addition to downstream accuracy, we analyze the learned tokenizer and find that it adapts chunk granularity to local genomic context: the model tends to form shorter, higher-resolution chunks around functional elements (e.g., regions with high PhyloP scores, gene bodies, promoters, introns, and exons), while assigning longer chunks to low-information repetitive regions.